Turtle-Flambeau Flowage: Purple loosestrife

 Purple loosestrife, native to Asia, Europe, northwest Africa, and southeastern Australia, is an invasive species in Wisconsin.
 It has been observed in 445 lakes and rivers in Wisconsin, including the Turtle-Flambeau Flowage.
 The Turtle-Flambeau Flowage & Trude Lake Property Owners Association monitors purple loosestrife around the flowage.
 They conduct annual surveys and maintain a map displaying locations where the plant has been spotted.

 Spiny waterflea

 The spiny waterflea (Bythotrephes longimanus) is a prodigious arthropod predator that is a concern in much of the Great Lakes region.
-The spiny waterflea eats many native zooplankton, competing with native fish larvae; however due to their large spined tails they are less often consumed by larger fish.
-Although it has not been identified in the Turtle-Flambeau Flowage, the waterflea has been observed in nearby lakes such as Butternut Lake (Forest County WI) and the Gile Flowage (Iron County WI).
+The spiny waterflea eats many native zooplankton, competing with native fish larvae; however, due to their large spined tails they are less often consumed by larger fish.
+Although it has not been identified in the Turtle-Flambeau Flowage, the waterflea has been observed in nearby lakes such as Butternut Lake (Forest County) and the Gile Flowage (Iron County).
 This species could be unintentionally spread to the Turtle-Flambeau Flowage by way of contaminated hulls or bilge tanks from boats, or on contaminated fishing line.